Pepperi-Addons/client-actions-docs/actions/geo-location.md

 #### Accuracy
 Denotes the accuracy level of the latitude and longitude coordinates in meters (e.g., 65 meters).
  #### ErrorMessage
-The error message in case success is false, can be LocationUnknown or LocationAccessDenied
+The error message in case success is false, can be LocationUnknown or LocationAccessDenied or Error for general errors.

 ## Example: